mui/mui-x/docs/data/data-grid/components/components.md

-# Data Grid - Slots
+# Data Grid - Components

 <p class="description">The grid is highly customizable.
 Override components using the <code>slots</code> prop.</p>